salaisuuxia/doorwatch/README.md

 this script is designed to be run on a linux box, but triggers commands over SSH to a mac.

+note: in systems such as archlinux, in 'doorwatch.py' you will have to change the '#!/usr/bin/python' to '#!/usr/bin/python2' as the default python package is python3 rather than python2.

 to use:

 upload 'doorwatch.ino' to your arduino